 Dr. Alvarado was raised in San Juan, Puerto Rico.
 He is well-known among scientific parapsychologists in the United States, Europe and Latin America for his more than 200 articles in English and Spanish, published in specialized journals including the Journal of Psychology, Dissociation, Journal of Parapsychology, and the European Journal of Parapsychology, among others.
 For more than two decades he played an active role in the Parapsychological Association, the international association of scientific and academic parapsychologists, serving several terms on the PA Board of Directors and as President in 1995 and again in 2002-2003.
 He was the first Latin American to hold that position.
 Mostly recently he served as the Program Chairperson for the Parapsychological Association Convention held in Durham, North Carolina in 2012.

-Dr. Alvarado holds an adjunct appointment at the Institute of Transpersonal Psychology as well as a faculty appointment as Assistant Professor of Research in Psychiatry and Neurobehavioral Sciences at the Division of Perceptual Studies at the University of Virginia in Charlottesville, Virginia.
+Dr. Alvarado holds an adjunct appointment at Sofia University as well as a faculty appointment as Assistant Professor of Research in Psychiatry and Neurobehavioral Sciences at the Division of Perceptual Studies at the University of Virginia in Charlottesville, Virginia.
 He worked on-site at the Division from the spring of 2003 through May of 2010, following which he was the Scholar in Residence at Atlantic University in Virginia Beach, Virginia.
-Currently he is a Visiting Scholar at the Rhine Research Center in Durham, North Carolina as well as a faculty member of the Rhine Education Center, a Director of Alvarado, Zingrone & Associates, the co-founder and developer of both the Alvarado Zingrone Institute for Research and Education in the virtual world, Second Life, and the new YouTube Channel, Parapsychology Online, and, of course, he still actively volunteers for the Parapsychology Foundation.
+He was a Visiting Scholar at the Rhine Research Center in Durham, North Carolina as well as a faculty member of the Rhine Education Center until November of 2014, and is currently a Director of Alvarado, Zingrone & Associates, the co-founder and developer of both the Alvarado Zingrone Institute for Research and Education in the virtual world, Second Life, and the new YouTube Channel, Parapsychology Online, and, of course, he still actively volunteers for the Parapsychology Foundation.

 NANCY L. ZINGRONE